NCERT Solutions Class 11 English Glory at Twilight – Free PDF Download

 The entire frame of the story is well-knit by the author.
 He wanted to explain a common man’s elevation from a client to the Managing Director’s post.
 He also wanted to show how the success achieved through shortcuts is short-lived.
 He describes this event by considering it as the main episode and highlights how Satyajit got his promotion by the play of luck.
 The author describes how men reach heights through such incidents on the basis of their luck.
 It was a matter of luck that he got this post and hence did not have any reasons for the same.
 Without a solid foundation to attain what he did, his success ended in a short time.
 The author wants to make it clear in his story that the tempo of failure is faster than success.

 4. How do these lines capture the essence of the story:

 ‘Glory was all overlaid with dark shame.
 Glory was dead.’

 ‘…. let him be wrapped a while in the lingering twilight splendour of departed glory’.

-The line ‘Glory was all overlaid with dark shame.’ well described the narrator’s state of mind.
-He looks like a kind hearted person who was not able to accept failure or defeat.
+The line ‘Glory was all overlaid with dark shame.’ well describes the narrator’s state of mind.
+He looks like a kind-hearted person who is not able to accept failure or defeat.
 He was completely broken and was not ready to reveal the loss of his position and wealth.
 He had enjoyed a superior status in society for a long time and had been glorified by all, particularly his uncle.
 Due to the benediction of Satyajit, his uncle’s daughters got married.
-It was thus not possible for the author to digest that the fortune wheel had turned and he possessed nothing.
-He makes failure sound similar to that of shame.
-He thought the opposite of being glorious at one time is a shame in public.
-‘Glory was dead.’ is the last line which reveals the author’s vulnerability and helplessness to the entire situation.
+It was thus not possible for the author to digest that the wheel of fortune had turned, and he possessed nothing.
+He makes failure sound similar to that shame.
+He thought the opposite of being glorious at one time was a shame in public.
+‘Glory was dead’ is the last line, which reveals the author’s vulnerability and helplessness to the entire situation.